johnsonandjohnson/Bodiless-JS/packages/bodiless-tokens/README.md

 We can also use the `startWith()` HOC, instead of replacing the whole component, it will only replace the base component but still use any hoc that might have wrapped it.

-As with FClasses, HOC's created via `withDesign()` are themselves reusable, so we can write:
+As with FClasses, HOCs created via `withDesign()` are themselves reusable, so we can write:

 ``` js